Central Bank Digital Currency and Banking: Macroeconomic Benefits of a Cash-Like Design

 Many central banks are contemplating issuing a central bank digital currency (CBDC).
 A CBDC would have implications for payments, banking and, more broadly, total demand and supply in the economy.
 Considering these effects, should the central bank issue a CBDC?
 And if so, should the CBDC be more like cash or bank deposits?

 To answer these questions, we theoretically and quantitatively assess the effects of a CBDC on consumption, banking and welfare.
 Our model introduces new general equilibrium linkages across different types of retail transactions (including cash, deposits and credit) as well as a novel feedback effect from transactions to deposit creation.
 We separate the general equilibrium effects of a CBDC into three channels: payment efficiency, price effects and the bank funding costs, and quantify the contribution of each channel into the aggregate effects.

 We show that a cash-like CBDC is more effective than a deposit-like CBDC in promoting consumption and welfare.
 Interestingly, it can also increase bank intermediation, even in the absence of bank market power.
 A higher interest rate on a cash-like CBDC makes payments more efficient.
 This increases demand and generates positive spillovers on other types of transactions.
 As a result, deposit taking and lending, and thus intermediation, increase.
-In a calibrated model, at the maximum, a cash-like CBDC can increase bank intermediation by 5.8 percent and capture up to 25 percent of the payment market.
-In contrast, a deposit-like CBDC can reduce bank intermediation by up to 2.6 percent, grabbing a market share of about 16.7 percent.
+In a calibrated model, at the maximum, a cash-like CBDC can increase bank intermediation by 10.2 percent and capture up to 23.3 percent of the payment market.
+A deposit-like CBDC can increase bank intermediation by up to 9.2 percent, grabbing a market share of about 18.45 percent.